taufansatrio/Applozic-Web-Plugin/CUSTOMIZATION-DOC.md

-Applozic comes with 2 ready to use UI layout full view and sidebox.
+Applozic comes with 2 ready to use UI layout
+1. Full view and
+2. Sidebox

 #### Full view layout